dorian-bermond/proxyshop-custom-json/README.md

 1. Copy the `LocalJSON` folder into your Proxyshop `plugins/` directory:
    `Proxyshop/plugins/LocalJSON/`
-2. Launch Proxyshop.
-The console prints `[LocalJSON] Local JSON card-data source installed.`
-3. Put your cards in `plugins/LocalJSON/cards.json`, then render as usual (drop art in `art/`, **Render All** / **Render Target**).
+2. Put your cards in `plugins/LocalJSON/cards.json`, then render as usual (drop art in `art/`, **Render All** / **Render Target**).
 The art filename still drives the card name and the optional `[SET]` / `{num}` tags, exactly like normal Proxyshop.
+3. Launch Proxyshop and start rendering.
+The console prints `[LocalJSON] Loaded *X* card(s) from cards.json`

-Out of the box `cards.json` is empty, so nothing changes until you add cards.
+Out of the box `cards.json` contains the french version of the original dual lands for example purpose, so only these changes until you add cards.

 ## The option (settings.json)